mindojune/mindojune.github.io/about.md

 ---

 Hello, I am Do June Min, currently a first year PhD student at the University of Michigan studying computer science.
 My research focus is in natural language processing and computational linguistics.
 I graduated with a bachelor's degree in computer science and mathematics from Swarthmore College.
 After that, I earned a master's degree in computer science here at the University of Michigan.

+My current research focus is understanding medical conversations and mental health counseling interactions using NLP.
+Although we have some idea as to what constitutes "good" communication strategy when it comes to care provider-patient or therapist-client communication, it is not easy to empirically verify As part of this effort, I am studying how NLP can be applied to characterize counseling behaviors.

 Some other versions of my first name are: Dojune, Do-june, DJ, and the Doj.